Understanding PXI Switch Module Current Capacity

 - Restriction of airflow by large components reduces the ability of a module to dissipate the full power of a slot

-When designing modules with relatively high power loads Pickering Interfaces always test for temperature rise and keep these consistent with the specified operating temperature limit of 55C.
-Different parts of the module can have different temperature rise, the rating at a module level is whatever the weakest link in the design is.
+When designing modules with relatively high power loads, we always test for temperature rise and keep these consistent with the specified operating temperature limit of 55C.
+Different parts of the module can have a ,different temperature rise, the rating at a module level is whatever the weakest link in the design is.
 To find out what the module limits are we have to test.

 How We TestTo test a module we first build a representative sample of the most stressed version that is being offered.
 We then conduct a series of tests, the most significant of which for understanding current ratings is based on a series of temperature sensors.

-We also measure the path resistance so we can see the spread of resistance values that a user might encounter, this is important because the power loss is directly proportional to the path resistance and any increase has an impact on the module thermal load.
-We also have to take account the aging of the relays which varies with different types.
+We also measure the path resistance so we can see the spread of resistance values that a user might encounter; this is important because the power loss is directly proportional to the path resistance, and any increase has an impact on the module thermal load.
+We also have to take into account the aging of the relays, which varies with different types.

 For lower current switching systems (typically 2A and lower) many do not have restrictions simply because it is not possible to establish enough paths carrying the rated current to create any issues in the product.
-An x8 matrix for example can only concurrently have 8 paths carrying full current, a multiplexer can only carry full current on one selected path so the totl numbers of paths is limited by the number of multiplexer banks.
+An x8 matrix, for example, can only concurrently have 8 paths carrying full current, a multiplexer can only carry full current on one selected path, so the total number of paths are limited by the number of multiplexer banks.